macloo/form-processor/README.md

 This seemed necessary to me because beginner coders have trouble sorting out the `type`, `name`, `id` and `value` attributes of HTML form controls.

+## A version for quick use

+Here is [a gist for version 8](https://gist.github.com/macloo/c98cc4ab74ab824b806117f94234615c) with extra instructions for beginners in the comments.
+This version treats the form like a **quiz**, so you will add in the correct answers for your quiz to make it work.

+If you want to give this script to students in a simple way, just send them this URL: [http://bit.ly/mm-formproc](http://bit.ly/mm-formproc)

+It's a Google doc with a brief explanation and a link to the gist.

+## Explanations for this repo

 1. [form_test.html](https://macloo.github.io/form-processor/form_test.html) uses version 1 of the processor script.
 It just pops alerts for each name-value pair from the form.

 2. [big_form_test.html](https://macloo.github.io/form-processor/big_form_test.html) uses version 4 of the processor script.
 It writes all the name-value pairs from the form into a `div` that's floated right.